 Of all environmental influences on a child’s intelligence, the prenatal experience is perhaps the most potent.
 A mother’s health, nutrition, environmental exposure, and emotional well-being influence the development of a fetal brain.
-High levels of stress hormones negatively interfere with optimal brain development by acting directly and indirectly on the developing neurons and altering the course of pregnancy.
-If you are pregnant or know someone who is pregnant, suggest a simpler schedule, regular exercise, and the use of relaxation or other methods to maintain low stress levels.
+High levels of stress hormones negatively interfere with the baby’s optimal brain development by acting directly and indirectly on their developing neurons and altering the course of pregnancy.
+If you are pregnant or know someone pregnant, suggest a simpler schedule, regular exercise, and the use of relaxation or other methods to maintain low stress levels.

 3. Activities and physical environment